nguyenlab/MT-LowRes/README.md

 Utilizing Neural Machine Translation for Low-Resource Languages

-This work utilized NMT [1] for low-resource languages.
+This work utilized Neural Machine Translation [1] for low-resource languages.
 Experiments were conducted on the following language pairs:

 1. Japanese-English